Peaceful protests of Azerbaijanis on Lachin road continue (PHOTO/VIDEO)

-SHUSHA, Azerbaijan, December 22.
-The peaceful protests of Azerbaijanis near Shusha, close to the Russian peacekeepers' temporary deployment area, continue Trend reports from the scene.
+SHUSHA, Azerbaijan, December 23.
+The peaceful protests of Azerbaijanis near Shusha, close to the Russian peacekeepers' temporary deployment area, have been going on for the twelfth day straight, Trend reports from the scene.

 The protesters chanted "End the eco-terror", and "End the environmental crimes!".